ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     "key": "S-P4XJQ_RYJCRTSU1.63N3E"
 ~~~

 Keys referenced in this manner MAY be shared symmetric keys.
-The key reference
+See the additional considerations for symmetric keys in {{security-symmetric}}.
-MUST NOT contain any unencrypted private or shared symmetric key information.
+The key reference MUST NOT contain any unencrypted private or shared symmetric key information.

 Keys referenced in this manner MUST be bound to a single proofing mechanism.